Profile information

 What else ...

-Before volunteering with us we request that you provide a Certificate of Good Character (or equivalent) from your home country to prove that you have no criminal record .
+As a UK-registered charity working with children, we follow strict safeguarding standards.
+Before volunteering with us, we require a DBS Check, Certificate of Good Character, or an equivalent document from your home country to confirm that you have no criminal record.

 A little more information